broadinstitute/tissue_purifier/docs/source/getting_started.rst

 What is Tissue Purifier?
 ------------------------

-*Tissue Purifier* is a library for the analysis of biological tissues in Python.
+*Tissue Purifier* is Python library for the analysis of biological tissue and cellular micro-environments based on self supervised learning.
 It is built on `PyTorch <https://pytorch.org/>`_, `PytorchLightning <https://www.pytorchlightning.ai/>`_, `Pyro <https://pyro.ai/>`_ and